The Best Way to Sell T-Shirts Online: Marketplaces, Tools, and Strategies

 As you may know from the last article, we created a software company called Merch Informer for print on demand sellers.

-Since the last time I wrote something for Niche Pursuits, we had plenty of customers come to us and ask if we had a solution to take their existing business assets (in this business, these would be designs), and get them creating more revenue for their businesses on other platforms.
+Since the last time I wrote something for Niche Pursuits, we had plenty of customers come to us and ask if we had a solution to take their existing business assets (in this business, these would be designs), and get them creating more revenue for their businesses selling online on other platforms.

 We took this request to heart and got to work to do it the right way!